Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: Experiments

 \subsection{Overall Performance}

-As shown in Table \ref{table:results-mujoco} and Table \ref{table:results-antmaze}, VCS significantly outperforms prior value-based, RCSL, and combined methods in all but two datasets.
-A particularly remarkable achievement of VCS is its ability to substantially improve efficiency in goal-reaching tasks such as the Antmaze environment, a scenario where prior methods exhibited notably low performance.
-This enhancement is largely attributed to the stitching ability introduced by the value aid of VCS.
-Additionally, VCS outperforms both IQL and DC on which it is based, particularly on more challenging MuJoCo \texttt{medium}, \texttt{medium-replay}, and Antmaze \texttt{medium} and \texttt{large} datasets.
-Furthermore, by effectively combining the strengths of RCSL and value-based methods, VCS demonstrates an exceptional capacity to not only match but exceed the maximum returns of datasets in 6 out of 9 MuJoCo tasks.
-Such results underscore VCS’s robustness and superiority in a wide array of offline RL contexts.
-While we explore combinations of certain subsets of RCSL and value-based methods, a wide range of potential integrations exists.
-For the example on \texttt{antmaze-umaze-diverse}, while the IQL-aided VCS (69.7) underperforms CQL (84.0), the CQL-aided VCS (85.2) can further improve performance as in Appendix \ref{appx:cql-q}.
+As shown in Table \ref{table:results-mujoco} and Table \ref{table:results-antmaze}, QCS significantly outperforms prior value-based methods, RCSL, and combined methods across the datasets.
+Specifically, QCS outperforms both IQL and DC, upon which it is based, across all datasets, unlike the contradictory results between RCSL and the max-$Q$ policy shown in Table \ref{table:rcsl_vs_q_greedy}.
+This empirically confirms that QCS successfully combines the strengths of both RCSL and the $Q$-function.
+A particularly remarkable achievement of QCS is its ability to substantially improve efficiency in goal-reaching tasks, AntMaze, especially in Large environments, where prior RCSL methods exhibited notably low performance.
+This enhancement is largely attributed to the stitching ability introduced by the $Q$-aid of QCS.
+These results underscore QCS’s robustness and superiority in a wide array of offline RL contexts.
+The training curves for Tables \ref{table:results-mujoco} and \ref{table:results-antmaze} are shown in Appendix \ref{appx: curves}, demonstrating stable learning curves across all datasets.